Capital losses

 If you own shares that are now of no value and therefore worthless, or almost worthless, you might be able to make a ‘negligible value claim’.

-When you make a negligible value claim, if all the conditions are met, you are treated as if you sold the shares and then bought them back again at their value (thereby creating a loss) on the earliest of the following dates:
+When you make a negligible value claim, if all the conditions are met, you are treated as if you sold the shares and then bought them back again at their negligible value (thereby creating a loss) on the earliest of the following dates:

 You then work out your capital loss as if you sold the shares for their negligible value on that date.